 Kalamazoo College welcomes transfer students each fall.
+A limited number of transfer applicants are also considered for mid-year admission.
 Kalamazoo College subscribes, in general, to the Michigan Association of Collegiate Registrars and Admission Officers (MACRAO) agreement concerning general education requirements at participating colleges.
 Some restrictions, however, do apply.
 Please see the section below on Transfer Credit.
 Because of the varied cocurricular opportunities at Kalamazoo, it is essential that students interested in transferring do so as early as possible to take advantage of the many options available.
 Transfer student applications must be completed by no later than May 1.

-International students should write to or e-mail the Office of Admission regarding admission.
+International students should contact the Office of Admission via email or visit www.kzoo.edu/admission/internation/ regarding admission.
 To be eligible for admission, international students must be competent in the use of the English language.
-The Test of English as a Foreign Language (TOEFL) or the Michigan English Language Assessment Battery (MELAB) is required.
+The Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS)may be used to prove English proficiency.
 Online application is required.
 International students may choose to apply as Early Decision, Early Action, or Regular Decision candidates.

 Kalamazoo College has a dual enrollment program for those high school students who, with the approval of their principal, wish to enroll for college credit while still in high school.
 Students are asked to call the Office of Admission for a dual enrollment application, course information, and information about costs.
 Enrollment in courses is predicated on availability and prerequisites.
 High school students may not enroll in first-year seminars.